-Occasionally the university needs to establish an academic program outside the departmental structure, typically for an interdisciplinary program.
+Occasionally the University needs to establish an academic program outside the departmental structure, typically for an interdisciplinary program.
 In such cases, faculty from two or more departments staff the program.
 A program may be formed within a college or between colleges.
 The program proposal must identify one department as the primary unit for administrative purposes.
-The proposal for a new program must follow the current guidelines approved by the university and the Board of Trustees of The University of Alabama.
-A faculty member does not earn tenure in an academic program outside the departmental structure.
-The administrative officer of the program is the program chair.
+The proposal for a new program must follow the then-current guidelines approved by the University and The Board of Trustees of The University of Alabama.
+A faculty member is not awarded tenure in an academic program outside the departmental structure or college structure in non-departmentalized colleges.
+The administrative officer of the program is the program chair who is appointed by the dean with the concurrence of the Provost.
 The program chair reports to a dean who, with the program chair, selects faculty members to form the program committee.
-The program committee establishes academic policies and procedures and acts on matters requiring faculty decisions.
+The program committee establishes academic policies and procedures for the program and acts on matters requiring faculty decisions pertaining to the program.
 After the program is fully operational, the program faculty or an elected program committee conducts the program.